vikas9dev/spring-ai/docs/07-mastering-model-context-protocol-(mcp)_combined.md

 ### Integrating with the MCP Client Application 🤝

-1. Open the JSON configuration file in your MCP client application (usually located in the `resources` folder).
+1. Open the JSON configuration file in your [MCP client application](/sec07-mcp/mcpclient/src/main/resources/mcp-servers.json) (usually located in the `resources` folder).
 2. Add a new configuration for your MCP server.
 You can copy and paste the following snippet, adjusting the values to match your environment:

     ```json
-    {
+    "spring-ai-mcp": {
-      "name": "spring-mcp",
-      "transport": "stdio",
-      "command": "/path/to/your/java/installation/java",
+      "command": "/usr/bin/java",
       "args": [
         "-jar",
-        "/path/to/your/mcp-server-project/target/MCP-server-stdio-0.0.1-SNAPSHOT.jar"
+        "/home/vikas/workspace/spring-ai/sec07-mcp/mcpserverstdio/target/mcpserverstdio-0.0.1-SNAPSHOT.jar"
       ]
     }
     ```

-    *   `name`: A descriptive name for your MCP server configuration.
+    *   `spring-ai-mcp`: The name you choose for your MCP server configuration, it can be any string.
-    *   `transport`: Set to `stdio`.
     *   `command`: The full path to your Java executable.
-Use `where java` in your terminal to find this path. ⚠️ **Warning:** This must be the full path, not just `java`.
+Use `which java` in your terminal to find this path. ⚠️ **Warning:** This must be the full path, not just `java`.
     *   `args`: An array containing `-jar` and the full path to your JAR file.
 3. Save the changes to the JSON configuration file.
 4. Rebuild the MCP client application.